 Fortunately, the FBI’s collaboration with law enforcement all over the country continues to close cases such as these, and provide the families of Little’s victims with some semblance of peace.

-After you read about the murders of Samuel Little and the drawings he used to make of his victims, read about Robert Hansen, the serial killer who hunted his victims like animals.
-Then, learn about the disturbing crimes of serial killer Sean Vincent Gillis.
+After you read about the murders of Samuel Little and the drawings he made of his victims, read about Robert Hansen, the serial killer who hunted his victims like animals.
+Then learn about the disturbing crimes of serial killer Sean Vincent Gillis.